elifesciences/update-iam-human/README.md

 Do not modify the file, it will be regenerated on execution.

-For credential rotations that earlier than default rotation age (180 days), specify a `--max-key-age`:
+When credentials must be rotated earlier than the default rotation age (180 days), specify a `--max-key-age`.

 For example, to rotate *all* credentials *now*, do:

     $ ./update-iam.sh csv-file --max-key-age=0

+To force the rotation of credentials that are mid-transition (the grace period hasn't expired yet and two sets of credentials exist), a shorter grace period can be set:

+    $ ./update-iam.sh csv-file --grace-period=0

 ### 3. Execute the plan of action.